nym2/book-club-central/README.md

 Edit Book Details: Update information of any existing book.
 Delete a Book: Remove a book from the collection.
 Responsive Design: Works seamlessly on both desktop and mobile devices.
+Search Functionality: A search bar has been implemented on the Books page to allow users to filter the list of books by title.

 # Usage
 The homepage will show a list of books.